About CPA Credentials

 If I complete the Program of The Association, can I become a member of any other CPA Institute?

 Yes, you can apply for Direct Membership or Exam Waiver or Exemptions to other professional bodies, including other CPA institutes.
 However, you will have to note that our CPA programme is not country/continent specific and it has its own code of ethics, structure and functions.
 Similarly the other CPA’s professional bodies have its own bye-laws, code of ethics, structure and functions.
 Every professional body has its own Exemption and/or minimum Credit Hours policy to award the CPA designation.
 It depends upon the respective body’s program structure and Academic Committees’ policies that how they rate one’s prior learning while granting the other body’s credentials.
 The same case is with ours, i.e., we allow direct membership, exam waiver or exemptions to those CPA or CA bodies which fulfill The Association minimum credit hours and quality standards requirement.

 Can Chartered Accountants use the CPA designation after qualifying in

 The Association examinations?

-Yes, in fact, there are a number of Chartered Accountants who are currently pursuing the CPA Program in the world.
+Yes, in fact, there are a number of Chartered Accountants who are currently pursuing the CPA Programme in the world.
 There are many Chartered Accountants to qualify as CPAs.
-There are absolutely no restrictions on Chartered Accountants to pursue the CPA Program, to become a member on the Council of CPAs (after completing the necessary requirements of the CPA Program) and to use the CPA designation.
+There are absolutely no restrictions on Chartered Accountants to pursue the CPA Programme, to become a member on the Council of CPAs (after completing the necessary requirements of the CPA Programme) and to use the CPA designation.